spiral/docs/framework/container.md

 > Container will provide itself as first argument to binded function.

-You can also bind one class implementation to another (make sure binded class extends target), this can allow you to mock some functionality, test or even change application behaviour:
+To bind one class implementation to another (make sure binded class extends target), this can allow you to mock some functionality, test or even change application behaviour:

 ```php